 8. Do they have a disaster recovery plan?

-In the event of a disaster that wipes out a data center, ask them what happens to your service?
-A carrier-grade VoIP service should be redundant over at least two physically separate data centers.
-In the ‘unlikely event that a data centre is disabled by a disaster, it should not put the VoIP service out because the other nodes will take over the load.
+In the event of a disaster that wipes out a data centre, ask them what happens to your service?
+A carrier-grade VoIP service should be redundant over at least two physically separate data centres.
+If one data centre is disabled, another one should take over the load.

-What will happen if your data connection is lost.
-The VoIP service will rely on this data service and if it fails for any reason does your VSP provide alternate routing to an Interactive Voice Response (IVR) menu of options, or at the very least diversion to a cell phone.
+What will happen if your data connection is lost?
+The VoIP service will rely on this data connection.
+If it fails for any reason does your VSP provide a diversion to a cell phone?
+You could also have alternate routing to your Interactive Voice Response (IVR) menu.

-9. Do they provide a Web-hosted “Voip Phone Service” service?
+9. Do they provide a Cloud-hosted “VoIP Phone Service” service?

-By far the most popular option for a VoIP solution is Cloud Hosted.
+A Cloud Hosted VoIP solution is the best option.
 This is because it off-loads the responsibility to keep the system configured, operational, and secure.
 It also reduces the need for capital expenditure because no server equipment needs to be installed on-site.
 A good Cloud Hosted solution should be housed in local “Telco Grade” data centres, rather than at an overseas location or worse at an insecure or inferior data centre.
 It should also be fully functional, for example, an internal extension to extension call should connect via the extension number, not a ‘dummy’ phone number.

 10. Are mobile phone apps available for IOS & Android?

-Many businesses are on the go or have remote workers, so having mobile VoIP solutions is crucial to the success of their day-to-day business.
-This is also critical if you are traveling overseas a lot.
-Ask your provider if their service allows you to take calls on cell phones and other mobile devices with a mature and well-tested application.
+Many businesses are on the go or have remote workers, so having mobile VoIP solutions is crucial to their success.
+This is also critical if you are travelling overseas a lot.
+Ask your provider if their service allows you to take calls on cell phones and other mobile devices.

 Contact us at UFONE for more answers to your questions.